MomchilTodorov/rqm/README.md

 * Random Quote Machine app created with HTML, Bootstrap and ReactJS

- The app makes an API request to https://github.com/lukePeavey/quotable (a REST API for famous quotes) and returns a single random quote from the database on button click.
+ The app makes an API request to https://github.com/lukePeavey/quotable (a REST API for famous quotes) and returns a single random quote from the database on 'New quote' button click.